US STOCKS-Earnings, Microsoft set to boost Wall St as investors await stimulus

 Wall Street's main indexes were set to open higher on Monday as Microsoft's pursuit of TikTok's U.S. operations and a clutch of upbeat quarterly earnings reports lifted sentiment in the absence of a fiscal coronavirus relief deal.
 Microsoft rose 2.7% before the bell as it said it would push ahead with talks to acquire the U.S. operations of Chinese-owned TikTok after President Donald Trump reversed course on a planned ban of the short-video app.

 Drug distributor McKesson Corp gained 4.6% after raising its full-year earnings forecast, while Tyson Foods Inc rose 0.9% on topping quarterly profit estimates.
-"Earnings have been a nice surprise," said Stephanie Link, portfolio manager at Hightower Advisors in New Jersey.
+"Earnings have been a nice surprise," said Stephanie Link, chief investment strategist and portfolio manager at Hightower Advisors in Chicago.

 "And not just bottom line, but the topline as well.
 Expectations got very very low, so obviously they were low hurdles to overcome, but it's definitely on investors' minds."
 With the U.S. corporate earnings season now past its half-way mark, a record high percentage of companies have beaten dramatically lowered forecasts, but the second quarter is still set to be the low point for earnings this year and the biggest quarterly decline since the financial crisis.